Three Rivers High School (Michigan): Demographics

 In addition, 46.9% of students were eligible for reduced-price or free lunch.

 Athletics

-The schools teams are nicknamed the Wildcats.
+The school's teams are nicknamed the Wildcats.
 They compete in the Wolverine Conference.
-They won a state title in football in 2003.
-Three Rivers' rivals are Gull Lake High School, Vicksburg High School, and Sturgis High School.
+Three Rivers High School won Division 2 boys state Track & Field championships in 2000 and 2002. and in Football in 2003.
+Three Rivers' rivals are Sturgis High School, Gull Lake High School, Vicksburg High School.